Those who are evolving webbed feet will enjoy this track. Other hardy souls may as well.

-There are no shortage of huts along the way.
+There is no shortage of huts along the way.
 Port Craig Schoolhouse Hut is popular in the warmer months as a short trip destination, but the others are often little used.
 The campsite at Big River is unofficial, but a goodie.
 Finding other campsites is not so easy, due to the prevalent crown fern and generally damp ground conditions.

 tramping times | South Coast Track, Fiordland

 Here’s the DOC stated tramping times between huts, as shown on their website, usually actual walking times, ie, not taking into account any long breaks.
 DOC bases its estimation on times for an “average” tramper, which means that it’s possible to walk somewhat faster.
-On this track there is considerable variation between the stated DOC times and what it would actually take, usually less.
+On this track, there is considerable variation between the stated DOC times and what it would actually take, usually less.
 Some are way out, others close.

-Unfortunately this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
-Aren’t you there to experience your environment, notice things, experience the views, watch the bellbirds flitting around?
+Unfortunately, this time information tends to emphasise a pointless aspect of tramping, The Destination, and, some trampers feel they need to test themselves, rush, to prove something to someone.
+Aren’t you there to experience your environment, notice things, experience the views, and watch the bellbirds flitting around?
 There’s no actual requirement to minimise the time racing through this memorable landscape.

 carpark to Port Craig Schoolhouse Hut